alexandrainst/danlp/README.md

 If you want to contribute to the DaNLP repository and make it better, your help is very welcome.
 You can contribute to the project in many ways:

-- Help us write good tutorials on Danish NLP use-cases
+- Help us write good [tutorials](https://github.com/alexandrainst/danlp/tree/master/examples) on Danish NLP use-cases
-- Contribute with your own pretrained NLP models or datasets in Danish
+- Contribute with your own pretrained NLP models or datasets in Danish (see our [contributing guidelines](CONTRIBUTING.md) for more details on how to contribute to this repository)
+- Create GitHub issues with questions and bug reports
 - Notify us of other Danish NLP resources
-- Create GitHub issues with questions and bug reports

 You can write us at danlp@alexandra.dk.